aws-amplify/docs/cli-toolchain/usage.md

 Once the server starts it will print a URL.
 Open this URL in your browser (it should be `http://localhost:20002`) and the [OneGraph](https://github.com/OneGraph/graphiql-explorer) GraphQL console will open up in your browser.
 You can use the explorer on the left to build out a query/mutation or manually type your statements in the main window.
 Amplify mocking will use DynamoDB Local to persist the records on your system.
 If you wish, you can view these in Visual Studio code with [SQLite Explorer](https://github.com/AlexCovizzi/vscode-sqlite).
 Follow the instructions in that repo for connecting to local databases.

-When your API is configured to use Cognito User Pools, the local console provides a way to change `Username`, `Groups` and `email` of the bundled JWT token.
+When your API is configured to use Cognito User Pools, the local console provides a way to change `Username`, `Groups`, and `email` of the bundled JWT token.
 These values are used by GraphQL transformers Auth directive.
 Edit them by clicking **Auth** and saving your changes, then run operations in the console to test your rules.

 ### GraphQL Resolver Debugging